Canada heads to Women’s World Cup with point to prove

 With such strength in the back, Canada has always prioritized defending.
 But there is quality in the attack, too.

-Ms. Riviere said Ms. Priestman has encouraged her to attack, too, adding that Ms. Priestman has given players the “licence to go off the page a bit and bring your identity … she’ll tell me to take the handbrake off and go.”
+Riviere said Priestman has encouraged her to attack, too, adding that Priestman has given players the “licence to go off the page a bit and bring your identity … she’ll tell me to take the handbrake off and go.”

 But those who watched Canada play this calendar year might have some concerns about where the goals will come from.
 The women were 1-3 in 2023 before heading off to the Gold Coast, scoring three goals and conceding six, including a 3-0 loss to Japan at the SheBelieves Cup.
 They looked off their form from 2022, when the side reached the CONCACAF W Championship final and went 9-1-2.